-$$\pi = TR - TC.$$
+$\pi = TR - TC.$

 The assumption of profit maximization predicts business behavior reasonably accurately and avoids unnecessary analytical complications.
-For smaller firms, profit is likely to dominate almost all other decisions.
-In larger firms, however, managers who make day-to-day decisions usually have little contact with the owners.
-Managers may be more concerned with such goals as revenue maximization, revenue growth.
+Profit is likely to dominate almost all other decisions for smaller firms.
+However, managers who make day-to-day decisions in larger firms usually have little contact with the owners and may be more concerned with goals such as revenue maximization or revenue growth.

-Firms that do not come close to maximizing profit are unlikely to survive.
-The firms that do survive make long-run profit maximization one of their highest priorities.
+Firms that do not come close to maximizing profit are unlikely to survive, so firms that do survive make long-run profit maximization one of their highest priorities.

-Total revenue (TR), average revenue (AR), and marginal revenue (MR)

-for a competitive firm are given by
+Total revenue (TR), average revenue (AR), and marginal revenue (MR) for a competitive firm are respectively given by: